zhqu1148980644/TMP/leetcode/769-Max-Chunks-To-Make-Sorted.md

 - As we can see, a valid chunk is determined by the maximum number within it, thus we use a monotonically increasing stack to record and update these maximum numbers in each chunk.
 - If `array[i]` is bigger than the top of the stack, push it into the stack.
 - Else, store the current top of stack as the maximum number of this chunk, and pop every items in stack that are larger than `array[i]`.
 Finally, push the stored maximum number into the stack.
+- At the last, the stack only conatains maximum numbers of each chunks.

 ```c++
 class Solution {